 - A regional plan for transit oriented housing has not yet been implemented.
-The Association of Bay Area Governments (ABAG), which is the agency responsible for developing the Regional Housing Needs Plan, and the Metropolitan Transportation Commission (MTC) expect to develop a long-range transportation, land-use, and housing plan by 2013 to comply with State legislation.
+The Association of Bay Area Governments (ABAG), which is the agency responsible for developing the Regional Housing Needs Plan, and the Metropolitan Transportation Commission (MTC) expect to develop a longrange transportation, land-use, and housing plan by 2013 to comply with State legislation.
 This long-range plan will incorporate the Regional Housing Needs Plan. - San Francisco's general plans for transit-oriented housing can be identified in several Area Plans and zoning districts.
 However, specific transit-oriented districts were implemented in the Planning Code in 2008 to increase density while promoting affordable housing development, transportation alternatives to private vehicles, and sustainable growth. - Under the Planning Code, the Planning Commission can approve variations in permitted Conditional Uses within transit-oriented districts.
 For example, the Planning Commission approved a 60 percent increase in parking spaces, from 10 to 16, for a 13 unit residential development on Dolores Street. - The Planning Code's Inclusionary Affordable Housing provision requires developers to pay affordable housing fees and allows them to construct onsite inclusionary housing.
 Affordable housing fees finance housing that differs in housing type, location, and target populations than inclusionary housing.
-Approximately 19 percent of new housing development in transitoriented districts since 2008 is affordable housing, or 24 of 126 new housing units.
-Whether a developer pays affordable housing fees or constructs on-site inclusionary housing may impact affordable housing development in transitoriented districts. - Approval of additional parking, payment of affordable housing fees rather than construction of on-site inclusionary housing, and other actions shape transit-oriented districts.
+Approximately 19 percent of new housing development in transit-oriented districts since 2008 is affordable housing fees or constructs on-site inclusionary housing may impact affordable housing development in transit-oriented districts. - Approval of additional parking, payment of affordable housing fees rather than construction of on-site inclusionary housing, and other actions shape transit-oriented districts.
 While the Planning Department compiles such information in periodic monitoring reports for Area Plans, compiling and reporting on the cumulative impact of such actions or approvals, which could alter the intention of the transit-oriented districts, should be more frequent.